Lucca, Italy: The Charming City in Tuscany!

 Sortie San Paolino

-An insider tip for Lucca is the underground tunnel system of the city wall, which is located in the southeast of the old town, at the so-called Sortie San Paolino.
-The special thing about it is that it regularly hosts cultural events and exhibitions, which gives this passageway a unique atmosphere.
+An insider’s tip for visiting Lucca in Italy is the underground tunnel system, the Sortie San Paoline, located in the south-east of the old town, at the so-called Sortie San Paolino.
+This mystically illuminated tunnel leads directly under the city walls, and provides access to the historic center.
+The special thing is that cultural events and exhibitions are regularly held here, which gives this passageway a unique ambience.
+Furthermore, one discovers various art installations and street art.

 Villas & Gardens of Lucca